stevepurdie/saap-docs/content/for-developers/onboarding/gitops-onboarding.md

               └── stage
       ```

-1. Add ArgoCD applications for environment (dev & stage) defined in `gabbar/argocd-apps`.
+1. Add ArgoCD applications for these environments (dev & stage) defined in `gabbar/argocd-apps`.
 These environment belong to specific cluster.

     Create dev and stage folder at `argocd-apps/` to represent dev and stage cluster.